EtalonBeats/ReaperScripts/README.md

 ## Scripts
 ### Auto hide item envelopes
-- Automatically hides take envelopes when items become too small
+- Automatically hides take envelopes when the item's height under the mouse cursor is too small
-- Restores envelopes when item height increases
+- Restores envelopes when item height increases or the mouse cursor is no longer hovering the item
 - Configurable height threshold